kaplayjs/kaplay-site/src/content/blog/sok5.md

 > Community

 It's pride month, June!
-And KAPLAY show it's support to all our Queer community (and we're going to highlight a special game made by one of our greatest queer community members and someone I consider a _friend_.
-Oh! also we got this so cool photo for pride month:
+And KAPLAY show it's support to all our Queer community, we're going to highlight a special game made by one of our greatest queer community members and someone I consider a _friend_.
+Oh!
+Also we got this so cool photo for pride month:

 ![](./assets/prideplay.jpg)